 - Switching to properly fitting and wider shoes

 - Wearing orthotics

 Bunions can cause your big toe to move towards the second toe, which over time can create a painful deformity.
 This can make it very hard for you to find comfortably fitting shoes.
-Your bunion doctor, Dr. Solomon can explain the cause of your bunion and recommend the best bunion treatment in New York City.
+Your bunion doctor, Dr. Solomon can explain the cause of your bunion and recommend the best bunion treatment.

 By the time you visit a bunion surgeon Dr. Solomon you may have exhausted conservative measures and are already considering minimally invasive bunion removal surgery.

 It is important to not rush into surgical correction without a thorough work up with a podiatrist Dr. Solomon or bunion doctor who will recommend a customized solution to your problem.
 A leading podiatrist Dr. Solomon can diagnose your bunion condition and tell you if minimal incision bunion surgery is a good option.

 Symptoms that may indicate the need for minimally invasive bunion surgery include: